-The Scheme will operate to compensate losses in the months of April-September 2020.
+The Scheme will operate to compensate losses in the months of October 2020- March 2021.
 The aim is to provide up to 6 months of support to successful applicants to a maximum of £2,500 per month.
 At this stage the number of applicants is of course unknown, and accordingly no promises can be given about whether the aspiration to help qualifiers to the extent of £2,500 can be met.

-This Scheme will be administered by an Applications Panel with a membership that may expand depending upon the workload that emerges.
-Two of the members at the outset will be the two trustees of the MHT who have administered and are administering the Scheme for pupils and first year tenants.
+This extended Scheme will continue to be administered by an Applications Panel with a membership that may expand depending upon the workload that emerges.
+Two of the members at the outset will be the two trustees of the MHT who have been administering the Scheme for pupils and first year tenants.
 It is hoped that applications can be determined on the basis of information provided in completed application forms, without the need for interviews, and that payments of awards can be made promptly thereafter.

 Completed forms should be returned via email to Paul Clark at firstname.lastname@example.org.
 Application forms for later months will be available at the end of the month in question, and will be assessed in arrears.